 Up to now, Facebook’s security shortcomings have been largely lacking on user accounts.
-The purpose of the new security features is to respect the belief that users are entitled to be in control of their information that is uploaded onto the Facebook pages.
-The new security features for the social network leviathan include:
+The purpose of the new security features is to respect the belief that users are entitled to be in control of the information that is uploaded onto the Facebook pages.
+The new security features for the social network Leviathan include:

 Profile downloads – profiles can now be downloaded on the computer’s hard drive for greater security.
 This content includes profiles such as photos, comments and wall posts.
 Unfortunately, the contact list is still accessible.

 Private Groups – Users will now be able to compile groups that can be secured from outside scrutiny.
 The list can only be shared by those who are designated as part of the group.
 Now, for example, a team working on a special project at work can share photos, content and communications in a completely secure environment.

 Dashboard – Social gamers will appreciate this feature.
 The dashboard will give players more control over information that is used for gaming applications.
 The feature detects if a social gaming site is accessing your account and, at the discretion of the gamer, it can be disabled from the Dashboard.